MiguelGarciaUVa/ROS-Eye2CameraHand-Calibration/README.md

    ```
 2. Install Dependencies:

-3. Create a ROS Workspace:

-4. Source the Workspace:
+3. Source the Workspace:

-5. Run the Node:
+4. Run the Node:

 ### ROS 2
 Make sure you have ROS 2 (e.g., Humble) installed and set up properly.
 Follow the steps below to install the package: